ASpeckOfDust920/FVM/readme.txt

  Architecture Design

- FVM constructs a virtualization layer between the operating system kernel and the application layer, utilizing an innovative Copy-on-Write (CoW) mechanism.
+ FVM constructs a virtualization layer between the operating system kernel and the application layer, utilizing an Copy-on-Write (CoW) mechanism.
 This design allows virtual machine processes to directly share host system resources while ensuring complete runtime isolation.
 Each virtual machine only needs to record the differential state relative to the host environment, eliminating the need to replicate a full operating system image.
 This significantly reduces storage and runtime overhead.

  Core Technical Features